occlum/occlum/demos/runtime_boot/README.md

 The first parameter `key_ptr` is optional.
 The second parameter `rootfs_config` needs to be set as NULL.

-But for runtime booting pre-generated UnionFS image, The first parameter `key_ptr` is must to have, the second parameter `rootfs_config` needs have valid members.
+But for runtime booting pre-generated image, The first parameter `key_ptr` is must to have, the second parameter `rootfs_config` needs have valid members.
 ```
 struct user_rootfs_config {
     // length of the struct